je-nunez/find_an_auction/README.md

 # Requirements

-This program has been tested with Scala 2.11.6.
+This program has been tested with Scala 2.11.6 and Scala 2.11.8

 You need to create a free eBay API account at [https://go.developer.ebay.com/what-ebay-api] (https://go.developer.ebay.com/what-ebay-api)